Judith Adem Owigar: Educational background

-Judith earned a Bachelor of Science degree in Computer Science from the University of Nairobi in 2008.
+Owigar was born and raised in Kenya.
+She developed an interest in technology and engineering at a young age and pursued computer science at the university level.
+Later Judith earned a Bachelor of Science degree in computer science from the University of Nairobi in 2008.
 She later pursued a Master of Science in Applied Computing, also from the University of Nairobi, in 2016.